 Idols, Conscience, and Love

-8 Now about foods offered to idols: We understand that “We all possess knowledge.”1 But knowledge alone puffs up, whereas love builds up.
-2 If anyone thinks he knows something, then he still doesn’t know as he ought to know.
+8 Now, concerning foods offered to idols: We understand that “We all possess knowledge.”1 But knowledge alone puffs up, whereas love builds up.
+2 If anyone thinks he knows something, then he still does not know as he ought to know.
 3 But if anyone loves God, he is known by him.

 4 So then: In regard to eating foods offered to idols, we know that “In this world an idol is nothing at all,” and that “There is no God but one.”2 5 For even if there are so-called “gods,” whether in heaven or on earth (as in fact there are many “gods” and many “lords”), 6 yet for us there is but one God—the Father—from whom are all things, and for whom we live; and one Lord Jesus Christ, through whom are all things, and through whom we live.

 7 But not everyone has this knowledge.
 So some believers, who until now have been accustomed to idol worship,3 eat their meat with the idol in mind;4 and because their conscience is weak, it is defiled.
 8 But food does not commend us to God: We are no worse if we don’t eat, and no better if we do.